using ClusterDepth

 mean(res .> 0, dims=1) |> x -> (:troendle => x[1], :uncorrected => x[2])

 Nice.
-Troendle fits perfectly and the uncorrected is pretty close to what we calculated above!
+Troendle corrects the data and we are below 0.05.
+The uncorrected simulations are close to what we calculated above!

 Finally we end this with a short figure to get a better idea of how this data looks like and a histogram of the p-values